nextcloud/app_api/docs/DeployConfigurations.rst

 .. note::

-	Default DaemonConfig will be created only if there is no default DaemonConfig already registered.
+	Default DaemonConfig will be created only if the default DaemonConfig is not already registered.

 Default AIO Deploy Daemon
 *************************

-Nextcloud AIO has specifically created Docker Socket Proxy container to be used as Deploy Daemon in AppAPI.
+Nextcloud AIO has a specifically created Docker Socket Proxy container to be used as the Deploy Daemon in AppAPI.
 It has `fixed parameters <https://github.com/cloud-py-api/app_api/blob/main/lib/DeployActions/AIODockerActions.php#L52-L74)>`_:

 * Name: ``docker_aio``